 a.
 Legislative effect: This includes faith (iman) in God as not only the Creator but the Sustainer and the Protector.
 This also includes the medical benefits of obligatory prayers, fasting, charity and pilgrimage.

 b.
-Health Guidelines: Health-promoting items from the Quran and the tradition of the Prophet Mohammed (peace be upon him) including the use of honey, olives, fruit, lean meat, avoiding excessive eating, and the prohibition of alcohol, pork, homosexuality, sexual promiscuity and sex during menstruation.
+Health Guidelines: Health-promoting items from the Qur’an and the tradition of the Prophet Mohammed (peace and blessings be upon him) including the use of honey, olives, fruit, lean meat, avoiding excessive eating, and the prohibition of alcohol, pork, homosexuality, sexual promiscuity and sex during menstruation.

 Use of Meditation in Prayer and Healing